 Time is needed to build the relationships and establish the systems and processes that are the key foundation for collaboration.
 ASTs see Kāhui Ako as a positive new approach that has been 'allowed to develop as there are time and resources to make it happen'.
-They appreciate that it is not constrained by time in the same way as 1- or 2-year professional development contracts areas; this has meant there has been the necessary investment in relationship building and contributed to the increased success.
+They appreciate that the resources available for AST leadership and stimulation of shifts in teacher practice in a Kāhui are not constrained by time in the same way as 1- or 2-year professional development contracts are.